fernandopalafox/fernandopalafox.github.io/content/writing/finite.md

 **September 2024**

 Here's something that's true: you'll never get to do most of the stuff you'd like to do.
-Everyone can understand this: days only have 24 hours, weeks 7 days, and life is honestly pretty short.
+Everyone can understand this: days only have 24 hours, weeks 7 days, and life is pretty short.
 But only until recently did I really *believe* this.
-I used to have this secret little idea that, if only I was more efficient, one day I would finish crossing out every item on my to-do list.
+I used to have this secret little belief that, if only I was more efficient, one day I would finish crossing out every item on my to-do list.
 Every trip, book, or project would get done.
 That given enough efficiency and time-management systems I would finally get to this heavenly state of contentment where I would rest in the satisfaction of having accomplished everything I had planned for life.
-I lived in a constant state of denial of my limited time and capacity despite the overwhelming and ever-growing pile of evidence: the books I didn't read, the essays I didn't write, the friends I didn't hangout with, the trips I didn't take, the texts I never replied to, the projects I never started, the chances I didn't take.
+I lived in a constant state of denial of my limited time and capacity despite the ever-growing pile of evidence: the books I didn't read, the essays I didn't write, the friends I didn't hangout with, the trips I didn't take, the texts I never replied to, the projects I never started, the chances I didn't take.

 I used to cope by convincing myself that whatever I missed out on was probably not as good as I imagined it to be.
 AKA, the sour grapes approach.